YasmineBB/The-True-Crime-Quiz/README.md

 ### Home Page

 I designed a simple homepage with the title of the quiz, three buttons: How to Play, Start Quiz and High Scores.
-I have created a modal box that pops up when the button ‘How To Play’ is clicked on and explains the quiz to the user.

 The simplicity aims to make it clean and unfussy to the user, giving them clear access to see the function of the page whilst giving all relevant information they will need, including where to start and how to play.

 All buttons on the site have a slight box-shadow effect when hovered over.
-This is more visible when viewed on desktop, however the effect still presents on mobile when the button is pressed.
+This is more visible when viewed on desktop, however, the effect still presents on mobile when the button is pressed.

 ![Hover on button](https://media.giphy.com/media/M7Jhkg3eWYuXw7KZzA/giphy.gif)

 ### How To Play

-The first button on the Homepage, once pressed, displays a pop-up with an explanation of the quiz.
+I have created a modal box that pops up when the button ‘How To Play’ is clicked on and explains the quiz to the user.

 ![How-to](assets/screenshots/how-to.png)

 ### Quiz Page

-Once pressing the 'Start Quiz' button, the user is taken to the first question where they are presented with a question and four potential answers.
+Once pressing the 'Start Quiz' button, the user is taken to the first question of the quiz page where they are presented with the question and four potential answers to choose from.
 The page displays a question counter, showing how far they are in the quiz, as well as their current score.
-The questions are jumbled so each time the user plays or refreshes the page for example, a different set of order of the questions will present.
+The questions are jumbled so each time the user plays the game, a different set of order of the questions will present.

 ![Start-quiz](assets/screenshots/start-quiz.png)

-I have implemented a Sweetalert pop-up which displays once the user has selected a choice, and displays a different message depending on whether the choice was 'correct' or 'incorrect'.
+I have implemented a SweetAlert pop-up which displays once the user has selected a choice, and displays a different message depending on whether the choice was 'correct' or 'incorrect'.

 Correct | Incorrect
  :--------: | :-----: